 - Fidelity: Best for Low-Cost Investing

-A Roth IRA really is an advantage program for anyone, but especially for kids.
+A Roth IRA really is an advantageous program for anyone, but especially for kids.
 That’s because it offers an opportunity to begin building a financial base early in life.
 It can mean having extra money available for major expenses in life, like higher education and the first home.